 Because of financial support from his friends, amongst others Mayrhofer and Franz von Schober, Schubert could completely dedicate himself to music.
 Von Schober introduced him to the singer J.M.
 Vogl, who broke many a lance for Schubert’s song, the maiden performance of these songs usually occurred on music nights amongst friends, the so called Schubertiads.

 Schubert had a life full of troubles.
 His retiring and timid nature were not advantageous for a job as a public servant.
 He had little luck with his applications.
-He experienced the sad fact that a lot of artistic fame and recognition only comes posthumously: only one of his many concerts was successful.
+Schubert experienced the sad fact that a lot of artistic fame and recognition only comes posthumously: only one of his many concerts was successful.

 He died in 1828 in Vienna.
 After his death his music became popular, as a consequence in 1888 his body was transferred from the humble Währinger Friedhof to the Zentral Friedhof in Vienna.

 It is said that Schubert, being a good guitarist, conceived most of his song accompaniments on the guitar before they were transcribed into piano arrangements.
 Unfortunately, we do not know original guitar compositions by him.
-Hence on this page you will find a few arrangements: two songs, Ave Maria and Ständchen plus arrangementsof two waltzes for piano.